reidloeffler/BE434-Project/README.md

 - `potassium.pdf`: PDF obtained from the USDA website containing various foods and drinks along with their corresponding potassium content (mg) for a given amount

-- `raw_data_file.txt`: Text file containing the data information as the potassium.pdf file
+- `raw_data_file.txt`: Text file containing the same data as the potassium.pdf file

 ---